RgbTrouw/Visual-Memory/README.md

 3. Subject file is converted to a high contrast black & white picture.
 (Heuristic shape comparison)
 4. Xor function is run against the memory icons.
 (Also at high contrast)
 5. Closest matches are displayed.
-   *The weighted order is display is incomplete.
+   *The weighted order display is incomplete.

 More functions like identify objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.